theveryhim/SignalSystems-Course-Project/README.md

 this is all for github upload limit :)

- for convinient runnung of PROJECT.mlx (or you know check it's addressing in matlab):
+ for convinient running of PROJECT.mlx (or check it's addressing in matlab):
  1.put Subject01 & Subject02 next to PROJECT.mlx
  2.go forward and put AD & MCI & Normal in dataset/dataset
  3.dig deeper and put Subject1 & Subject2 dataset/dataset/preprocess